 Data Researcher, Center for an Urban Future

-Before the NYC Council Committee on Small Business
+Before the NYC Council Committees on Technology and Education

 My name is Rachel Neches.
 I am the data researcher at the Center for an Urban Future, an independent research organization focused on building a stronger and more equitable New York City.

 I’ll be testifying on behalf of the Center’s Editorial and Policy Director, Eli Dvorkin.
-Thank you to Chair Menin and members of the committee for the opportunity.
+Thank you to Chair Gutiérrez, Chair Joseph, and members of the committees for the opportunity.

-Thank you for the opportunity to testify today, and for bringing attention to the key role of CDFIs in bolstering New York’s diverse small businesses
+Thank you for the opportunity to testify today, and for bringing attention to the need for expanding computing education in New York City schools.